 I’m delighted to come visit my NorCal friends next week to headline two shows at DNA’s comedy lab!
 If you’ve seen me before at the Santa Cruz festival, this will be all-new material, and I’m bringing the young, vivacious Rick Wood to feature.
 It’s gonna be a fun, reasonably-priced time, come on out!
 Tickets here.

-When you submit your album to Pandora, they sort your tracks into little pre-written buckets for their algorithm- the description of the tracks from my album, Gothic American, make a nice little poem about my comedy:
+When you submit your comedy album to Pandora, like I did with my comedy album, Gothic American, they sort your tracks into little pre-written buckets for their algorithm- and the description of the tracks from my album, Gothic American, make a nice little poem about my comedy:

-“BLANK with FRIENDS” is a common name for comedy shows, but it’s nice because she’s really my friend.
+“BLANK with FRIENDS” is a common name for comedy shows, but it’s nice because Jackie Kashian really is my friend.
 I had a great show at Dynasty Typewriter with heavy hitters like Kira Soltanovich, Janelle James, Wynter Spears, Zach Galifianakis and of course- Jackie Kashian and her new Ms. Marvel jacket, of which she is very fond.
-Jamie Flam got a nice greenroom picture of us that I thought I’d share here, to keep.
+Jamie Flam got a nice greenroom picture of us that I thought I’d share.